How do I check my balance?

 How do I issue a refund?

 To issue a refund in NeonPay, navigate to the transaction in question.
 If the charge has succeeded, click Refund Charge.
-A single charge can be refunded only once, whether a partial or full refund.

 You can also refund the charge - partially or fully - within NeonCRM.